-Korea changes quicker than any country I’ve lived in.
-This guide is accurate in 2021, but may become outdated in a year.
+Korea changes quicker than any of the 20 countries I’ve lived in.
+This guide is accurate in 2021, but will need continual updates.

 For example, Korean markets have added more overseas goods (yay limes, cilantro and jalapenos!) in the last few years.
 The availability of different flavors makes adapting to a new country easier.
 Also, activities like camping, weightlifting and tattoos became very popular all of a sudden.